-Every cat owner needs to concern themselves with cat health issues.
+Every cat owner needs to concern themselves with cat health problems and issues.

 A cat is a robust animal, a survivor, so much so that it may keep going regardless, sometimes making it rather difficult to notice if your cat is unwell or has been injured.